 - Need for the Project;

 - Project Objectives and Rationale;

-- Project Design;
+- Project Design:

 - Feasibility of the Project; and

 - Project Timeline.

-- Project Evaluation and Dissemination Many sponsors require a plan to evaluate the success of the proj
+Project Evaluation, Dissemination and Broader Impacts

-Many sponsors require a plan to evaluate the success of the project and plans for the dissemination of results.
+Many sponsors, particularly the National Science Foundation (NSF), require a plan to evaluate the success of the project, plans for the dissemination of results and how it maximizes outreach associated with the project.